LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 While this method works, it's not recommended due to potential issues with the ExampleModAssets file not existing at that location, either from the mod not being installed correctly, or someone accidentally deleting the file.

-### Loading the Asset In
+### Loading the Asset

-The asset needs to be loaded in and given to the NetworkManager as a NetworkPrefab - before the player starts or joins a server.
-If this is not done, the host and/or clients will not know what object to spawn in, and will result in nothing spawning in.
+The asset needs to be loaded and given to the NetworkManager as a NetworkPrefab - before the player starts or joins a server.
+If this is not done, the host and/or clients will not know what object to spawn, and will result in nothing spawning.

-First, we need to load in the asset, which we will patch into GameNetworkManager's Start method to load it in:
+First, we need to load the asset, which we will patch into GameNetworkManager's Start method to load it:

 ```cs
 [HarmonyPatch]